marcoguerri/marcoguerri.github.io/_posts/2014-08-23-heartbleed.markdown

 =============================

-After setting up my local nginx instance with a newly generated private/public key pair, I tried to look for a prime factor that could divide *n* (part of the public key) in the memory leaked by the server.
-I used <a href="https://github.com/marcoguerri/heartbleed/blob/master/exploit.c" target="_blank">
+After setting up my local nginx instance with a newly generated private/public key pair, I tried to look for a prime factor that would divide *n* (part of the public key) in the memory leaked by the server using  <a href="https://github.com/marcoguerri/heartbleed/blob/master/exploit.c" target="_blank">
-exploit.c</a> to exploit the bug.
+exploit.c</a>.
 With *ulimit*, I capped the maximum size of the virtual address space of the process at 256MB and I fired up 8 parallel instances of the script.
 After ~3M requests, I could not find any trace of the private keys.